TONY-UMN43/Clothing-Classifier/README.md

 Do not copy, modify, or redistribute any part of this code without explicit permission.
 © 2025 Tony Akinyemi.
 All rights reserved.

-A Deep Learning Project that explores **single-label**, **multi-class**, and **multi-label** using PyTorch.
+A Deep Learning Project that explores **single-label**, using PyTorch.
 The goal was to use my own dataset of Pens and Pencils to train a Convolutional Neural Network Model that can make accurate predictions about any image that contains a pencil, pen, or both.

 # Project Highlights
-- Created and Trained CNN Models using **PyTorch**
+- Created and Trained ResNet18 CNN Models using **PyTorch**
 - Developed pipeline for **binary** classification
 - Visualized results with **matplotlib** and **confusion matrices**
-- Documented results in **Google Collabs**
+- Documented results in **Jupyter Notebook **
 -
 # This project scans an image of a pen or pencil and determines which writing utensil is in the image.

 # Technology Used
-- GoogleCollabs
+- Jupyter Notebook
-- Python, PyTorch, PyTorchVision, PyTorchUtils,
+- Python, PyTorch, PyTorchVision, PyTorchUtils
+- Pre-Trained ResNet18
 - SkLearnMetrics
 - MatPlotLib for Visualization

 # Model Files
 🔗 [Download the pretrained model (44 MB)](https://drive.google.com/file/d/126_yqL9Ihc0xheJ7NPoVQx4rIppS64cU/view?usp=sharing)

+# [DataSet]
+- The DataSet was created by me
+- 700 images in the training set
+- 150 images in the validation set
+- 150 images in the test set

 # Variations of Model